 For TPAs who offer HSA administration services, understanding HDHP enrollment and wellness program participation can be key when talking to clients and prospects.
-This article outlines the link between HDHPs and wellness programs.
+This article outlines the link between HDHP insurance and wellness programs.

 Despite paying higher deductibles, many employees seem to like HDHPs as well.
-A survey conducted by Benefitfocus reported that when given the choice to select an HDHP, 41% of employees do so.
-The latest figures show more than 20 million employees currently enrolled in HDHPs.
+A survey conducted by Benefitfocus reported that when given the choice to select HDHP coverage, 41% of employees do so.
+The latest figures show more than 20 million employees currently enrolled in HDHP plans.

-A HDHP helps employers lower their premiums by requiring employees to pay a larger share of their healthcare costs.
-However, with a qualified HDHP, employees can offset the higher costs by enrolling in a Health Savings Account (HSA), which saves them money on taxes while helping cover their out-of-pocket medical expenses.
+An HDHP helps employers lower their premiums by requiring employees to pay a larger share of their healthcare costs.
+However, with a qualified HDHP, employees can offset the higher costs by enrolling in a Health Savings Account (HSA); an HSA saves them money on taxes while helping cover their out-of-pocket medical expenses.
 In addition to the HSA benefit, HDHPs are also increasing employee participation in wellness programs.

 Wellness Programs Create Healthier, Happier Employees